smithlabcode/dnmtools/documentation/docs/index.md

 usually the early parts of data analysis.

 DNMTools supersedes our MethPipe software, but includes all the same functionality (or soon will).
-The design of dnmtools differs, but most commands within dnmtools are in one-to-one correspondence with some tool in MethPipe.
+The design of DNMTools differs, but most commands within DNMTools are in one-to-one correspondence with some tool in MethPipe.

-At present, as we make the first release of dnmtools, the documentation is structured very differently from that of MethPipe.
+At present, as we make the first release of DNMTools, the documentation is structured very differently from that of MethPipe.
 We are rebuilding that documentation here, but it might take a few iterations to stabilize.
 Most of the old documentation still applies for tasks that do not directly involve our tools (e.g., how to manipulate the files with basic terminal commands).
-If you are already a user of our tools, please check the documentation here in case individual commands within dnmtools have changes to command line arguments or file formats.
+If you are already a user of our tools, please check the documentation here in case individual commands within DNMTools have changes to command line arguments or file formats.

 # Assumptions